Nagi-ovo/a-Pig-Game/README.md

+# a-Pig-Game

-# a-Pig-Game this is a pig game made during learning a UDEMY js course
+This is a pig game made during learning a UDEMY js course.

 **Muiltiplayer** Version is on the main branch also the gh-pages: https://nagi-ovo.github.io/a-Pig-Game/